 Any High School (nationwide) can implement RTL in their school.

 Most concussions resolve within three weeks of injury but during this time, youth experience a wide range of symptoms from physical (headaches, nausea) to cognitive (poor memory, short attention span) and emotional (depression, lability).
 Unlike other injuries, because of their invisibility and variability, concussions present a very unique set of challenges to schools.
 While all 50 U.S. states adopted Return to Play legislation, similar nationwide policy-level guidance does not exist to guide students to Return-to-Learn (RTL) and schools are held responsible for their own concussion management.

-Based on research, clinical expertise, focus groups with school staff and surveys of students impacted by concussion and their parents, HIPRC has created a resource packet to guide schools in managing RTL based on the latest evidence-based recommendations.
+Guided by community-based participatory research principles, HIPRC has involved local school members, clinical experts, researchers, and students impacted by concussion and their parents to create an evidence-based resource packet to guide schools in managing RTL.
 The goal of the packet is a quick, appropriate response to student concussions that reduce the risk of long-term impact.

 The RTL program provides a step-by-step toolkit and active support for: